Facebook to close IPO books two days early: source

 The IPO comes amid concerns from some investors that Facebook hasn't yet figured out a way to make money from an increasing number of users who access the social network on mobile devices such as smartphones.

-A host of Wall Street banks are underwriting Facebook's offering, with Morgan Stanley, JPMorgan and Goldman Sachs serving as leads.
+A host of Wall Street banks are underwriting Facebook's offering, with Morgan Stanley (MS.N), JPMorgan (JPM.N) and Goldman Sachs (GS.N) serving as leads.
 Facebook will trade on Nasdaq under the symbol FB.

 (Reporting By Olivia Oran; Editing by Richard Chang, Edwin Chan and Bernard Orr)